course-dprep/actor_diversity_gender_representation_film_industry/README.md

 -   S is the number of different categories.

--   pi​ represents the proportion of the total occurrences that belong to the ith category.
+-   pi represents the proportion of the total occurrences that belong to the ith category, which is calculated by the proportion of the "CHARACTER_RACE" variable in every year.

 #### *Research Method*